monitorjbl/json-view/README.md

 </dependency>
 ```

-Then, just add it to your context as a bean:
+A word of warning: this project was built for Spring 4+, integration with Spring 3 is not supported yet.
+Make sure you're using the correct version.
+If you are, just add it to your context as a bean:

+**Java config**
 ```java
 @EnableWebMvc
 @Configuration